JGBs rise, taking cue from weaker risk assets

 The BOJ’s asset purchase programme includes purchases of exchange-traded funds and real estate investment trusts, although the bank did not increase purchases of those assets in its latest easing move.

-The yield on the benchmark 10-year cash bond fell 1.5 basis points to 0.800 percent, edging back toward a nine-year low of 0.720 percent hit in July.
-The benchmark yield has traded in a relatively narrow range this month, between 0.775 percent and 0.835 percent.
+* The yield curve continued to steepen as investors shunned the superlong sector.

-The 20-year bond yield lost 1.5 basis points to 1.680 percent and the 30-year yield shed half a basis point to 1.940 percent after rising to a more than five-month high of 1.950 percent.
+The 20-year bond yield lost half a basis point to 1.690 percent and the 30-year yield was flat at a five-month high of 1.945 percent.

-The spread between 10- and 20-year yields stood at 0.880, edging down from 0.885 on Wednesday on a last-traded basis, but was still around its highest level since November 2010.

-“With the curve so steep recently, we think it’s almost time to put on some 10/20-year flatteners, but except for that, there’re not many trades we’re thinking about right now,” said a fixed-income fund manager at a European asset management firm in Tokyo.

-“Yields at the front end are held in place by the BOJ policy and don’t move much,” he said.

-Data from the Ministry of Finance on Thursday showed the impact of the slowing global economy on Japan, with exports falling 5.8 percent in August from a year earlier.
-That helped push its trade balance to a deficit of 754.1 billion yen and raised fears about Japan’s ability to sustain its debt in the long term.

-But separate BOJ data released on Thursday showed overseas investors held a record 8.7 percent of outstanding Japanese government debt at the end of the second quarter, totaling 82 trillion yen ($1.05 trillion).
+* BOJ data released Thursday showed overseas investors held a record 8.7 percent of outstanding Japanese government debt at the end of the second quarter, totaling 82 trillion yen ($1.05 trillion).
 That was up 20 percent from the same period a year earlier, as Europe’s debt crisis prompted more investors to diversify into what they perceived to be safer assets.

+* Separate data from the Ministry of Finance on Thursday showed the impact of that crisis on Japan’s economy, with exports falling 5.8 percent in August from a year earlier, bringing the trade balance to a deficit of 754.1 billion yen.